enzeyi/enzeyi/README.md

 •A Lover of Technology & Neuroscience

 •Protagonist ENFJ-A Personality Type.
-(Extraverted, Intuitive, Feeling, Judging, and Assertive) PS:Sometime a perfectionist
+(Extraverted, Intuitive, Feeling, Judging, and Assertive) PS: Sometimes a perfectionist

-"My purpose is to  bring out the best in people by guiding them to do what they are supposed to do, when they are supposed to be doing it!"
+"My purpose is to  bring out the best in as many people as possible by guiding them to do what they are supposed to do when they are supposed to be doing it!"

-"My vision is to go down in history as a man who challenged the status quo in the technology & business world!"
+"My vision is to go down in history as a man who challenged the status quo in the technology-business world!"
 <br />

 ---